colder-winter/IsmondTest/readme.txt

-Git is a verison control system.
+﻿Git is a verison control system.
 Git is free software.
 Git is good!